-Conductor, Antony Walker; Stage Director, David Paul; Set Designer, Benoit Dugardyn; Costume Designer, Myung Hee Cho; Lighting Designer, Cindy Limauro; Wig & Make-up Designer, James Geier; Assistant Conductor, Glenn Lewis; Chorus Master, Mark Trawka; Associate Coach/Pianist/Continuo, James Lesniak; Assistant Director, Frances Rabalais; Stage Manager, Cindy Knight.
+Conductor, Antony Walker; Composer, Jake Heggie; Librettist, Gene Scheer; Stage Director, Kristine McIntyre; Set Designer, Erhard Rom; Costume Designer, Jessica Jahn; Lighting Designer, Marcus Dilliard; Wig & Make-up Designer, James Geier; Original Choreography, Daniel Charon; Choreographic Reconstruction, Natalie Desch; Dancers, Attack Theatre; Assistant Conductor, Glenn Lewis; Chorus Master, Mark Trawka; Associate Coach/Pianist, James Lesniak; Assistant Director, Frances Rabalais; Stage Manager, Cindy Knight

 David Bachman Photography